rodrake1/james/README.md

 Download  the project [here](https://github.com/rodrake1/james/archive/master.zip) and unzip it in the folder of your choice.

 You may instead run `git clone https://github.com/rodrake1/james.git` to clone this repository into your local machine.
 For that, you need to have Git installed.
 Download it [here](https://github.com/git-for-windows/git/releases/download/v2.30.0.windows.2/Git-2.30.0.2-64-bit.exe) or visit [here](https://git-scm.com/).
+After cloning the repository, run `cd james` to enter the project folder.

 ## Development server

-Run `git clone https://github.com/rodrake1/james.git` to clone this repository into your local machine.

-Run `cd james` to enter the project folder.

 Run `npm install` to install all the projetct's dependencies.